BigDataSeeker/Robot-Kuka-GarbageCollection/SLAM/README.md

 ## Localization of the robot within the environment:

 The problem of robot localization is to localize it on the environment map at each time step.

-To solve this problem, **Extended Kalman Filter** is used, since it is an effective recursive filter that evaluates the state vector of a dynamic system using a number of incomplete and noisy measurements.
-To calculate the current state of the system, the current measurement and previous state of the filter itself are used such that state vector distribution is updated every step.

 In the context of mobile robot localization **Extended Kalman Filter** uses the measurements of robot odometry and the measurements of litter objects local coordinates in the robot's field-of-view as visual landmarks.
 In this work the coordinates of robot's camera center are estimated as robot's coordinates in order to simplify the localization framework.
 The material point coordinates to be estimated is the camera center because objects local coordinates are calculated relative to camera and the camera center coinsides with the robot's grasper.